While You’re Here

 When should I arrive?

 Since all tickets are general admission, it is often best to arrive early (although there are no bad seats in Gates Concert Hall).
-Doors open 30 minutes prior to the concert and close once the music begins.
+Doors open 30 minutes prior to the concert, or at 6:30 pm for pre-concert talks, and close once the music begins.
 Ushers will seat latecomers between movements.
 The doors will reopen during intermission.

 Will there be wine?